interceptorxx/interceptorxx.github.io/README.md

 # Project Title

 Playwright Testing Tool developed by Microsoft for E2E and Unit Testing.
-Note that data mocking is not supported at the moment.

 This template is designed to be used as a separate project, enabling QA teams to have their own repositories.

 Suggestion: Access frontend using data-testid, BUT here is the example I implemented in SvelteKit on how to hide it in a production environment to protect against web scrapers, and DoS attacks.

+Note: Mocking data is not supported at this time and requires Vitest.
+Let's hope Playwright 2.0 will support Mocking data.
+Anyway.
+Nevertheless, `You're required to have 1 GitHub Pages per account.`

 ![image](https://github.com/interceptorxx/interceptorxx.github.io/assets/152772842/30771fb1-c196-4195-bbca-011f49bf62fe)